The Ruby agent has built-in instrumentation for the

 Viewing background tasks

 As long as the New Relic Ruby agent's gem or plugin is loaded before the

 Delayed::Job worker starts, all tasks will be monitored with the same level of detail as controller actions.
 To view the actions themselves:

-- Go to rpm.newrelic.com > APM > Applications > (select an app) > Monitoring > Transactions.
+- Go to one.newrelic.com > APM > (select an app) > Monitor > Transactions.